mac-comp127-marshs24/project-AnalogHorrorGame/README.md

 Performance may be inferior during the part of the game in which there is a visible timer; this is due to canvas.animate() inhibiting performance.
 (Probably.)

 Societal impact: A notable sacrifice in this program's development was made in accessibility.
 The vast majority of the game is in black-and-white, at a low resolution.
 Label implementation is exceedingly limited.
 As a result, this game is not accessible to anyone with impaired vision.
+Additionally, the game makes use of loud jumpscares — please be mindful of your volume if you are wearing headphones.

 Any device that can input a left mouse button event should be compatible with our program, regardless of its form.